Mohamed-safras/Mohamed-Safras/README.md

 **Software Engineer | AI/ML Enthusiast**

 I'm a Software Engineer with 3+ years of experience specializing in microservices architecture and responsive web applications.
-My focus is on building modular, scalable services using cloud-native principles, bridging the gap between development and resilient infrastructure
+My focus is on building modular, scalable services using cloud-native principles, bridging the gap between development and resilient infrastructure.

 ---